Church Bregaglia Engadin

 Description

-The building, designed as a hall church with a wide semicircular apse, was consecrated as a uniform Romanesque building on 30 January 1250 by Bishop Volkard von Neuburg.
-The simple building with its important proto-Renaissance paintings from the 15th century, in particular the depiction of the Last Supper, is one of the most important in the canton.
+The simple building with its important proto-Renaissance paintings from the 15th century, in particular the depiction of the Last Supper, is one of the most important Romanesque churches in the canton.

-During the restoration in 1960/61, frescoes depicting St. Christopher, St. Martin, John the Evangelist, James the Elder, Anthony the Hermit and the coats of arms of Bishop Ortlieb von Brandis (1458-1491) were discovered and uncovered on the main eastern façade.
-On the south wall of the nave, cut by the supporting pillar of the vault, a last supper.
-The table is richly set with wine, bread, an Easter lamb, fish, artichokes and crabs.
+The church was completely restored in 1617.
+The old wooden coffered ceiling in the nave was replaced by a cross vault.
+The window openings were changed.
+The sacristy next to the bell tower was built in 1687 and the two granite portals during the restoration in 1763.
+During the restoration in 1960/61, frescoes depicting St. Christopher, St. Martin, St. John the Evangelist, St. James the Elder, St. Anthony the Hermit and the coat of arms of Bishop Ortlieb von Brandis (1458-1491) were discovered and uncovered on the main east façade.
+On the south wall of the nave, cut through the supporting pillar of the vault, is the Last Supper.

 Thanks to its excellent acoustics, St. Martin's Church is often used for concerts.